 Atty.
-Laisa Masuhud Alamia is currently a member and the Minority Leader of the Bangsamoro Transition Authority – Parliament of the Bangsamoro Autonomous Region in Muslim Mindanao.
-She is also the Chairperson of the Ad hoc Committee on Civil Service Code, the Vice-chairperson of the Ad hoc Committee on Local Government Code, and Ex-Officio member of all the Committees of the Parliament.
+Laisa Masuhud Alamia is currently a Member of Parliament and the Minority Leader of the Bangsamoro Transition Authority of the Bangsamoro Autonomous Region in Muslim Mindanao.
+She is also a delegate to the Philippine Congress-Bangsamoro Parliament Forum, Vice-Chairperson of the Committee on Rules, and Ex-Officio member of all the Committees of the Parliament.
+She is a Career Executive Service (CES) Eligible, certified and conferred by the Career Executive Service Board (CESB).

-A human rights lawyer, she was appointed by former President Benigno Aquino III in 2013 as the first Chairperson of the ARMM Regional Human Rights Commission (RHRC) with a seven-year term, a position she held for a few months prior to being appointed as Executive Secretary.
-Prior to the establishment of the ARMM-RHRC, she was the OIC – Regional Human Rights Director of the Commission on Human Rights – ARMM Regional Office.
 Before joining ARMM, Atty.
 Alamia was the Program Manager of Nisa Ul-Haqq Fi Bangsamoro (Women for Justice in the Bangsamoro) since 2007 and the Project Coordinator of Bangsamoro Lawyers’ Network.
 She also acted as the legal counsel of the Ateneo de Zamboanga University (ADZU) and became a member of the Faculty of its College of Law.
 She has a 7-year experience with the National Economic and Development Authority (NEDA) and held the position of Senior Economic Development Specialist before her appointment as Clerk of Court of Regional Trial Court, Branch 13, Zamboanga City.
 Prior to becoming a lawyer, Atty.
 Alamia worked as an ICU Nurse at the Kingdom of Saudi Arabia for two years.